International History MA

 Course details

-The course has two core modules (worth 30 credits each); a 15,000 word dissertation on a topic of your choice (worth 60 credits) and you will choose a further two optional modules (worth 30 credits each).
+The course has two core modules (worth 30 credits each) and you will choose a further two optional modules (worth 30 credits each).

 The course can be taken on a full-time (12 months) or a part-time (24 months) basis.
 Full-time students will take two 30-credit core modules in semester 1 and two optional modules in semester 2.
 The dissertation will be submitted after 12 months of study.
 Part-time students take one 30-credit core module and one 30-credit option module in each year of study, with the dissertation submitted after 24 months.